 Rhandi Berth is Director of Industrial Initiatives for the Wisconsin Regional Training Partnership (WRTP)/BIG STEP, a nationally recognized workforce development nonprofit organization.
 For more than 24 years, she has been instrumental in helping WRTP/BIG STEP become the nationally recognized organization it is today.
 Click here to view her full biography

 Director of Administration

 Mr. Waltz has served in this capacity for 9 years, and under his tenure has helped to expand from one Milwaukee location, to five regional offices serving all of southern Wisconsin as well as providing technical assistance.
 Click here to view his full biography

 Laura Heller serves as WRTP | BIG STEP’s Construction Program Manager, where she oversees the day-to-day operations of the BIG STEP “apprenticeship readiness” program and other construction initiatives.
 Click here to view her full biography

-Senior Programs & Partnership Coordinator
+Senior Programs and Partnership Manager